omanoloneto/rmmz-plugin-i18n/README.md

 - Sync language files to ensure all keys are present.
 - Update in-game menus and settings to reflect the selected language.
 - Allow players to change languages using directional keys.
+- Optionally add a language option to the game settings menu.

 ## Installation